-TRIBAL ABATEMENT FUND TRUST IV
+TRIBAL ABATEMENT FUND TRUST IX

 - 2. Delaware Trustee.
-The name and business address of the Delaware Trustee of the Trust in the State of Delaware is: - 3.
+The name and business address of the Delaware Trustee of the Trust in the State of Delaware is: [[To be added]] - 3.
 Effective Date.
 This Certificate of Trust shall be effective upon filing.